NutanChoudhary/speaker_diarization/README.md

 - **Overlapping speech is detected but not separated.** The overlap analysis in the report flags regions where two speaker turns overlap in time, but the embeddings are not decomposed — the segment is assigned to one speaker only.
 - **Short segments are unreliable.** Segments under 0.5s are skipped for embedding.
 If a speaker only appears in very short bursts they will be missed.
 - **No speaker re-identification across files.** Each run is independent.
 There is no persistent speaker database, so `SPEAKER_00` in one file is not guaranteed to be the same person as `SPEAKER_00` in another.
-- **ORT 1.24.x + numpy 2.x edge cases.** Tested and stable on numpy 2.2.6, but if you see `np.bool` deprecation errors, downgrade to numpy 1.26.4.

----

 ## What I Would Improve Given More Time